mhwlng/streamdeck-elite/README.md

 When a button has no effect (e.g. when docked) then the image won't change.

+There is also a STATIC button type, that works the same as the streamdeck 'Hotkey' button type.
+So, there is only one image and there is no game state feedback for these buttons.
+The only difference with the 'Hotkey' button is, that it gets the keyboard binding from the game.

 After you install the plugin in the streamdeck software, then there will be several new button types in the streamdeck software.

 Choose a button in the streamdeck software (drag and drop), then choose an Elite Dangerous function for that button (that must have a keyboard binding in Elite Dangerous!) and then choose any pictures for that button.

-Do NOT add an image to the button in this way :
+ONLY add an image to a STATIC button in this way, do NOT set this image for any of the other button types :

 ![Button Image](https://i.imgur.com/xkgy7uZ.png)

+Animated gif files are only supported for the STATIC buttons.

 The plugin can (optionally) automatically switch to a different profile, if the in-game state changes. (e.g. deploy hardpoints, enter SRV etc.)
 More instructions on the [Wiki](https://github.com/mhwlng/streamdeck-elite/wiki/Automatic-Profile-Switching).

-(normal buttons don't need any plugin, they simply simulate a keypress)

 The supported toggle-buttons are:
+- Analysis Mode
 - Cargo Scoop
+- Flight Assist
+- Galaxy Map
+- Hardpoints
 - Landing Gear
-- Flight Assist
 - Lights
 - Night Vision
-- Analysis Mode
-- Hardpoints
-- Supercruise (no longer needed)
 - Silent Running
-- SRV Turret
 - SRV Drive Assist
 - SRV Handbrake
-- Galaxy Map
+- SRV Turret
+- Supercruise (no longer needed)
 - System Map

 The supported power distributor pips buttons are: